- Beauty & Personal Care

 Apart from its robust and waterproof properties, SPC flooring offers a range of other advantages.
 One significant benefit is its easy installation process.
 Thanks to its click-lock design, SPC flooring can be installed over existing flooring, significantly reducing installation time.

 The SPC rigid core also provides superior stability and prevents peeling or cracking, making it a low-maintenance option for busy households.
 Furthermore, its insulation properties contribute to energy efficiency, a growing concern for many modern homeowners.
-Another advantage worth mentioning is SPC flooring’s hypoallergenic properties.
-SPC does not harbour dust and allergens, making it a great option for households with allergy sufferers.
+Another advantage worth mentioning is SPC flooring's hypoallergenic properties.
+SPC does not harbor dust and allergens, making it a great option for households with allergy sufferers.

 Disadvantages of SPC Flooring

-While SPC flooring has many advantages, it’s important to be aware of a few potential drawbacks.
+While SPC flooring has many advantages, it's important to be aware of a few potential drawbacks.
 Its robustness can make it feel hard underfoot, which might be uncomfortable for some.
 Additionally, while it’s scratch-resistant, heavy objects can still cause damage if dropped onto the floor.
-It’s also worth noting that while SPC flooring can imitate the look of natural materials, it may not fully replicate the feel or texture of materials like hardwood.
-Hardwood flooring (solid or engineered) are natural products which means that two or more boards will often display varied knots, sap and other natural wood characteristics between each board.
+It's also worth noting that while SPC flooring can imitate the look of natural materials, it may not fully replicate the feel or texture of materials like hardwood.
+Hardwood flooring (solid or engineered) are natural products which means that two or more boards will often display varied knots, sap, and other natural wood characteristics between each board.
 This adds to their charm.
-In the case of SPC, WPC, LVT and laminate flooring the design is effectively printed on the board, meaning that two or more boards will often look the same.
+In the case of SPC, WPC, LVT, and laminate flooring the design is effectively printed on the board, meaning that two or more boards will often look the same.

 Is SPC the Same as Laminate